 Every year we take a break from screens at the start of the year to help us reset our habits and affections as a family.
-It’s usually much-needed after the holidays and so helpful!
-This year I’m sharing more about it and inviting others to join in!
+It’s usually much-needed after the holidays!
+Read more about No Screen New Year and get some fresh screen free ideas.

 The holidays are over, and while I loooooove the traditions and fun and festivities, I get equally excited for the freshness and tidiness of the new year.
 I don’t usually make very many resolutions– because, let’s be honest, I know I won’t really stick with most– but what I do love is prepping for the year ahead in a few different ways.